 IAAP is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
-This Statement of Privacy applies to the IAAP site and governs data collection and usage.
+This Privacy Statement applies to the IAAP site and governs data collection and usage.
 By using the IAAP site, you consent to the data practices described in this statement.

-There is also information about your computer hardware and software that is automatically collected by IAAP.
-This information can include: your IP address, browser type, domain names, access times and referring website addresses.
-This information is used by IAAP for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the IAAP site.
+There is also information about your computer hardware and software that IAAP automatically collects.
+This information can include: your IP address, browser type, domain names, access times, and referring website addresses.
+This information is used by IAAP for the operation of the service, to maintain quality of the service, and to provide general statistics regarding the use of the IAAP site.

 Please keep in mind that if you directly disclose personally identifiable information or personally sensitive data through IAAP public message boards, this information may be collected and used by others.
 Note: IAAP does not read any of your private online communications.

 IAAP encourages you to review the privacy statements of Web sites you choose to link to from IAAP so that you can understand how those Web sites collect, use and share your information.
 IAAP is not responsible for the privacy statements or other content on Web sites outside of the IAAP and IAAP family of Web sites.

 We use Personal Data that is collected on IAAP in the following ways:

 IAAP does not sell, rent or lease its customer lists to third parties.
 IAAP may, from time to time, contact you on behalf of external business partners about a particular offering that may be of interest to you.
 In those cases, your unique personally identifiable information (e-mail, name, address, telephone number) is not transferred to the third party.
 In addition, IAAP may share data with trusted partners to help us perform statistical analysis, send you emails or postal mail, provide customer support, or arrange for deliveries.
 All such third parties are prohibited from using your personal information except to provide these services to IAAP, and they are required to maintain the confidentiality of your information.